Patilx97/CICD-Jenkins-End-to-End-Deployment/README.md

 This repository demonstrates the process of deploying a PHP web application with MySQL(RDS) integration, Dockerizing the application, and setting up a CI/CD pipeline using Jenkins.
 It includes steps to:

-1. Set up an EC2 instance and RDS database.
+1. Set up an EC2 instance
+2. Set up RDS database
+3. Set up ECR
-2. Set Up CI/CD Pipeline with Jenkins
+4. Set Up CI/CD Pipeline with Jenkins
-3. Deploy the application to an EC2 instance.

-## Prerequisites

-Before you begin, ensure you have:

-- An AWS account
-- Jenkins installed on a build server
-- Docker installed on both the build and deployment servers
-- AWS CLI configured on the build & Deployment server

-## 1. Set Up EC2 and RDS
+## 1. Set Up EC2 instances

 ### Create EC2 Instance

-1. Launch an EC2 instance using Ubuntu.
+1. Launch two EC2 instances using Ubuntu.
-2. SSH into the instance.
+   a.
+Build instance
+   b.
+Deployment instance
+2. Install Jenkins, Docker, AWS CLI on a build server and configure it
+3. Install Docker, AWS CLI on a deployment server and configure it

-### Create RDS Instance
+## 2. Create RDS Instance

 1. Launch a new RDS instance with MySQL.
 2. Note the RDS endpoint, username, and password.

+## 3. Setup ECR

+1. Create a repository
+2. Note the repository URI

-## 2. Set Up CI/CD Pipeline with Jenkins
+## 4. Set Up CI/CD Pipeline with Jenkins

 ### Configure Jenkins

-Install Jenkins and necessary plugins:
+Launch build server and start jenkins, select default plugins on startup

+Configure plugins in Jenkins:
-Go to Jenkins dashboard and install the following plugins: Docker, SSH
+Go to Manage Jenkins > install the plugins: Docker, SSH

 Configure credentials in Jenkins:

-Go to Manage Jenkins > Credentials > Global > Add Credentials.
-Add AWS credentials and SSH key pair.
+Go to Manage Jenkins > Credentials > Global > Add Credentials > Add AWS credentials and SSH key pair.

 Create a new pipeline: